Citizenry/platform/docs/development-and-code/setup_alternatives/xampp.md

 ---
 description: >-
-  The purpose of this guide is to set your local environment for development of the Ushahidi Platform with the help of the XAMPP bundle.
+  The purpose of this guide is to set your local environment for development of the StreetSignal Platform with the help of the XAMPP bundle.
 ---

 # Development environment with XAMPP